ProjectChimeraGH/universal-audio-servo-validation/README.md

 Correction Interval Histogram: Shows corrections are evenly spaced (<1% variance).
 This demonstrates inaudibility — no clustering or bursts.

+Bursts appear in the telemetry as artifacts of input conditions, not failures.

 Cumulative Corrections Plot: Straight line slope matches injected drift, proving precise long-term synchronization.

 Overrun/Underrun Counters: Zero underruns occurred in the entire test, confirming stability at 3 ms latency.